randomtruffles/Dominion_League/rules.md

 title: League Rules
 subtitle: Official Rules of the <a href="about.html">Dominion League</a>
 layout: no_sidebar_post
-date: 2020-05-29 # CHANGE
+date: 2020-05-29
 categories: pinned rules
 ---
-Changelog for Rules and Regulations can be found [here](/rules-changelog)
+Changelog for Rules and Regulations can be found [here](/rules-changelog).

 #### I. League Structure